 Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
 Problems that may affect the Somali include the following:

-- Hyperesthesia syndrome, a neurological problem that can cause cats to excessively groom themselves, leading to hair loss, and to act frantically, especially when they are touched or petted
+- Hyperesthesia Syndrome: This is a neurological problem that can cause cats to excessively groom themselves, leading to hair loss, and to act frantically, especially when they are touched or petted.

-- Patellar luxation, a hereditary dislocation of the kneecap that can range from mild to severe.
+- Patellar Luxation: This is a hereditary dislocation of the kneecap that can range from mild to severe.
 Severe cases can be alleviated with surgery.

-- Renal amyloidosis, a heritable disease that occurs when a type of protein called amyloid is deposited in body organs, primarily the kidneys in Abyssinians.
+- Renal Amyloidosis: This is a heritable disease that occurs when a type of protein called amyloid is deposited in body organs, primarily the kidneys in Abyssinians.
 It eventually leads to kidney failure.